The best competitive experts. All in one place.

 And what does the future hold for the current, increasingly disputed, King of Electric Vehicle Land?

-Or course, were it simply a matter of scale and output, legacy carmakers like Volkswagen would be the ones with trillion-dollar valuations, not Tesla.
+Or course, were Tesla’s competitive advantage simply a combination of scale and output, legacy carmakers like Volkswagen would be the ones with trillion-dollar valuations, not Tesla.

 That’s because, without a doubt, technology is Tesla’s most pronounced competitive advantage — not output.
 It dominates the economics of lithium battery cells and EV battery packs.